-- 2.1.
-The accounting policies were reviewed to comply with the Code of Practice on Local Authority Accounting in the United Kingdom 2020/21 (the Code) and are set out in Appendix A. - 2.2.
-There have been no significant updates to the 2020/21 code as the planned implementation of the IFRS16 leases standard has been postponed to 2022/23. - 2.3.
-The review only identified the need for minor clarification changes and updates to some of the Council's existing policies.
+- The accounting policies were reviewed to comply with the Code of Practice on Local Authority Accounting in the United Kingdom 2021/22 (the Code) and are set out in Appendix A. - No significant changes have been made to the 2021/22 Code.
+However, for the following year 2022/23 CIPFA have proposed to implement a new way of accounting for leases (IFRS16 standard).
+As a result, additional notes on the estimated impact of the standard will need to be included in 2021/22 accounts.
+Preparation work by officers for the implementation of this standard are nearing completion and next year's accounting policies will be updated as necessary.
+There is, however, a potential postponement of the Standard following an exceptional consultation requested by the Government, which is explained in section 3. - Officers having reviewed the policies only identified the need for minor clarification changes and updates to some of the Council's existing policies.